Tracing Generative AI in Digital Art: A Longitudinal Study of Chinese Painters' Attitudes, Practices, and Identity Negotiation: METHODOLOGY

 \subsubsection{Integration of Mixed Methods}

-In the integration stage, we followed principles of “connection” and “embedding” in mixed-methods research.
-Connection referred to using quantitative trends to guide deeper qualitative analysis—for instance, when a survey item showed significant fluctuation in a given year, we revisited interviews from that wave to contextualize the shift.
-Embedding referred to incorporating key quantitative figures or visualizations within qualitative narratives, providing group-level references to support individual cases and making visible both convergence and divergence across methods.
+In the integration stage, we followed principles of ``connection'' and ``embedding'' in mixed-methods research.
+Connection referred to using quantitative trends to guide deeper qualitative analysis—for instance, when a survey item showed noticeable changes or fluctuations in a given year, we revisited interviews from that wave to contextualize the shift.
+Embedding referred to incorporating key quantitative summaries or visualizations within qualitative narratives, providing group-level references to support individual cases and making visible both convergence and divergence across methods.
+Rather than serving as independent evidence, quantitative results were used to complement and enrich qualitative insights, grounding interpretations in both individual experiences and overall patterns.